Forest Inventory & Analysis

 • The U.S. Forest Service published the first-ever urban forest assessment—citing the composition and health of the Austin, Texas urban forest, the benefits it provides, and documenting the contributions trees make to the environment, economy and the well-being of the community’s residents.
 Texas A&M

-• The Forest Inventory and Analysis (FIA) Program is a national program overseen by the USDA Forest Service that provides comprehensive data on the status, trends, and health of the nation’s forests.
-The program is instrumental in monitoring forest conditions, which supports sustainable forest management and informs policy decisions.
-Land is considered forested if it is […]
+• The Forest Inventory and Analysis (FIA) program, managed by the USDA Forest Service, is a nationwide initiative that provides comprehensive data on the status, trends, and health of the nation’s forests.
+This program is instrumental in monitoring forest conditions, which supports sustainable forest management and informs policy decisions.
+In Texas, we carry out the program […]